The reasons for this are plentiful but can be simplified into three key areas.

 UsableNet Can Help

 Not sure where to start?
 There’s a free and painless way to assess your website’s accessibility.
-Try our Accessibility Checker for nine easy check areas compiled by the World Wide Web Consortium (W3C).
+Try our Accessibility Checker for nine easy check areas compiled by the World Wide Web Consortium (W3C) or request a consultation.